balovbohdan/balovbohdan.github.io/docs/content/blog/posts/elm-vs-react-brief-thoughts/elm-vs-react-brief-thoughts.md

 ## Safety

 Elm outputs in a really type-safe app.
-You will never face `Uncaught TypeError: Cannot read property of undefined` error so common for JavaScript.
+You will never face "Uncaught TypeError: Cannot read property of undefined" error so common for JavaScript.
 And this is a really big advantage of Elm.
 On the other hand, this safety means you need to write more complex code.
 I think that it is possible to develop type-safe apps with TypeScript (in case of following some FP principles such as ["totality"](https://kowainik.github.io/posts/totality).)

 ## Summary